IMMM-SFA/naturf/README.md

 # IM3_ORNL

+This repository contains:
+-Code
+-data, and
-Code, data, and products related to IM3
+-products related to IM3